codex-protocol/api-docs/source/includes/client-routes.md

 <aside class="success">
   This is an asynchronous action.
-When the Codex Record has been successfully transferred to your address and logged on the blockchain, your application's webhook will be called with the updated Codex Record in the request body.
-See
-  <a href="#webhooks">webhooks</a> for details.
+When the Codex Record has been successfully transferred to your application's address and logged on the blockchain, your application's webhook will be called with the updated Codex Record in the request body.
+See <a href="#webhooks">webhooks</a> for details.
 </aside>

 ```javascript